 • 251-201-075AH: This tank works with the small 48mm diameter plastic filler neck with 12mm fuel outlet tube.

 Wait, wasn't there a third tank that VW offered?
 Yes, there exists a third type of tank (part number ends in "AE") that is just like the AH, but has a 7mm fuel outlet tube.
 This was the tank VW used from 1983-85, and required a fitting or filter before the fuel pump to increase the size of the hose from 7mm to 12mm.
-So, naturally, nobody wants that tank, and we know you don't either!
-If you have a Vanagon with a plastic filler neck and the common Bosch style electric fuel pump (that has a 12mm inlet hose fitting): buy the AH tank!
-If for whatever reason you want the fuel outlet tube to be 7mm instead of 12mm, we offer an adaptor grommet that allows for the plastic filler neck to fit the AD tank, 251-201-139B.
+If you have a Vanagon with a plastic filler neck and the common Bosch style electric fuel pump (that has a 12mm inlet hose fitting): we recommend buying the AH tank!
+If you want the fuel outlet tube to be 7mm instead of 12mm, we offer an adaptor grommet that allows for the plastic filler neck to fit the AD tank, 251-201-139B.

 Related Items: We carry all the related grommets, hoses, sending units, and seals that you will need in the related items below.